Sumcloud/Portfolio_Applied_Data_Science/README.md

 ## Further research

-In future work, the focus of research should be less on evaluating imputation with metrics based on the error and more on the impact of forecasting using imputed data.
-The effect on forecasting performance ought to be evaluated as it can provide a more complete view of imputation performance.
+Future research should focus on using the imputed data for forecast/predicting future power usage or other sensor data and seeing the impact each method has on its results.
+This would give researchers a real-world insight into the effect of imputation instead of it just being evaluated based on things such as error metrics.

-The data sets used for this study contain only numerical data and no ordinal data.
+The data sets that were used in our study contained only numerical data and no ordinal data.
 To get a full view of the imputation performance on text-based categorical data further research is required.

+Our paper also talked about an imputation method’s ability to follow trends however, some of the methods included in the paper by nature couldn’t do this (e.g. LOCF).
+Future research should keep trend imputation into account and should then select methods for that goal accordingly.

-The GRU RNN architecture used in the research had clear limitations based on how it was set up.
-To evaluate the full potential of imputation using RNN the architecture should be changed to an encoder-decoder sequential based design.
+The GRU RNN architecture used in our research had clear limitations based on how it was set up.
+To evaluate the full potential of BMS time-series imputation using RNN the architecture should be changed to an encoder-decoder sequential based design.
 This would remove the potential bias of imputation using its own imputed values.

 To see if Hot Deck is truly a viable method for the imputation of BMS data more research will have to be done when the data sets aren't as similar.
 Since the buildings in this study are all in the same neighbourhood trends in power usage are very similar.
+This might not apply to future research as well as it did in our paper and should therefore be evaluated further.

 ## Visualizations